 How does climate relate to the weather?

 We like to talk about the weather, to complain about its variability and to blame the weather forecasters for getting it wrong.
 But what is ‘climate’, and how does the weather we experience on a day-to-day basis relate to climate change, a subject which is increasingly dominating our newspapers and television screens?
 Why is it that we can’t make a perfect weather forecast?
-And how can we hope to predict the climate of the 21st century, when we can’t say what the weather will be doing in a week’s time?
+How can we hope to predict the climate of the 21st century, when we can’t say what the weather will be doing in a week’s time?
+If the climate changes, how does the weather change?

 Surprisingly, dice are a good way to think about the difference between weather and climate…